 - All required meal components are served to the participant for the meal claimed.
 A participant must be offered all components for a meal to be claimed except in those cases where a recognized medical authority's statement is on file verifying that a participant cannot have a particular food for medical reasons or for documented religious reasons.
 The medical statement must also list foods which can be substituted for the component or food item.
 See 7 for more information on the ACFP Meal Pattern. - "Offer versus Serve" is an allowable meal service option available to ACFP centers.
-The meal service option allows participants the opportunity to select foods and decline foods, if desired, at each meal without affecting the ACFP reimbursement The participant must take three of the required four food items offered at breakfast, four of the required six food items at lunch, three of the five food items at supper and both required food items at snack before they can be counted on "Point of Service Meal Count" as receiving a reimbursable meal.
-See 7.2 for more information on Offer Versus Served. - A maximum of two meals and one snack, or two snacks and one meal can be claimed per participant per day. - ACFP enrolled participants who are Title XIX recipients and attend the day center at least one day during the claim month constitute the number of Title XIX enrolled participants for the claim month. - Claims for reimbursement can only be made for ACFP enrolled participants who are enrolled in the provider's Adult Care Center.
+The meal service option allows participants the opportunity to select foods and decline foods, if desired, at each meal without affecting the ACFP reimbursement The participant must take three of the required four food items offered at breakfast, four of the required six food items at lunch, three of the five food items at supper and both required food items at snack before they can be counted on the Point of Service Meal Count form as receiving a reimbursable meal.
+See 7.2 for more information on Offer Versus Served. - A maximum of two meals and one snack, or two snacks and one meal can be claimed per participant per day. - ACFP enrolled participants who are Title XIX recipients and attend the Adult Day Center at least one day during the claim month constitute the number of Title XIX enrolled participants for the claim month. - Claims for reimbursement can only be made for ACFP enrolled participants who are enrolled in the provider's Adult Care Center.
 Meals claimed at any one time cannot exceed the authorized licensed capacity of the center. - Creditable foods must be served.
 Refer to the Creditable Food Guide or Food Buying Guide for details on those foods which can be used to meet the menu components. - Meals served to participants in a temporary residential situation cannot be reimbursed.
 Refer to Chapter 2.6 for details regarding participant eligibility.

-Adult Care Centers Policy & Procedure Manual 7th Edition Revised 6/2023
+Adult Care Centers Policy & Procedure Manual 8th Edition Revised 11/2024

-Section 6.5 Audits
+Chapter 6 Requirements of Management Providers with Multiple Sites Section 6.5 Audits

-The Adult Care Food Program is a federally funded grant that is appropriated through State Grants and Aids appropriations.
+The Adult Care Food Program (ACFP) is a federally funded grant that is appropriated through State Grants and Aids appropriations.

-If the provider expends \$750,000 or more in its fiscal year, the provider must have a single or program-specific audit conducted in accordance with the provisions of 2 CFR 200.
-The contractor must provide the Department of Elder Affairs with a copy of the agency-wide audit:
+If the provider expends 1,000,000 or more in its fiscal year, the provider must have a single or program-specific audit conducted in accordance with the provisions of 2 CFR 200.
+The contractor must provide the Department of Elder Affairs (DOEA) with a copy of the agency-wide audit: